Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b9gre_TGBH0.md

 ### Transcript

-> are mercy spheres and some so it's going to have any relevance before 1.0 um no no no there you go um
+> are mercy spheres and some so it's going to have any relevance before 1.0, no no no there you go